 - 8 taco shells

-- Stir in the garlic, spices, and 1 teaspoon salt and cook until fragrant about thirty seconds.
+Stir in the garlic, spices, and salt and cook for about 1 minute.

-- Stir in the ground beef and cook, breaking it up with a wooden spoon until no longer pink, about five minutes.
+Stir in the ground beef and cook, breaking it up until no longer pink, about five minutes.

-- Stir in the tomato sauce, broth, vinegar, and sugar until thickened, about 10 minutes.
+Stir in the tomato sauce, broth, vinegar, and sugar (if using) until thickened, about 10 minutes.